jal004/KeebCompanion/KeebCollection/README.md

      ```
      /KeebCompanion/KeebCollection/server/index.js
      ```
-3. Locate the following body of text _(Highlighted in red below)_ in `index.js`:
+3. Locate the following body of text in `index.js` _(Highlighted in red below)_:

 <img
   src="../media/imgs/png/collection_readme/collection_setup.png"
 />

-4. Change the following values _(Highlighted in green above)_ in this body of text:
+4. Change the following values in this body of text _(Highlighted in green above)_:

    - The value corresponding to `user` ("local_user") to "root"
    - The value corresponding to `password` ("password") to the password that you created in the 'Setup' section of the main README wrapped in double-quotes.
-   - The text should now look like the following, with your created password replacing `<your password here>`:
+   - The text should now look like the following, replacing `<your password here>` with your created password:
      ```
      var db = mysql.createConnection({
        host: "localhost",